Coiot/cbr-main/src/albums/episode2.md

   narration: "<p>Even in this early stage of the game, there aren’t many regions of
     Eurasia that no civ has dared to settle yet, but the Tarim Basin is one of them.
-    Only a few scouts have even approached the desolate desert, one of the least hospitable places in the world — though, this being the CBR, I’m predicting we’ll see it filled with megapolises soon enough.</p>"
+    Only a few scouts have even approached the desolate desert, one of the least hospitable places in the world—though, this being the CBR, I’m predicting we’ll see it filled with megapolises soon enough.</p>"
 - scene_number: "45"
   scene_title: 'Just to Make It Very Clear: Qing are Yellow, Qin are Blue'